I-70/I-71 Downtown Ramp Up: Phase 2E

 - Entrance ramp from Third Street to I-70 east is permanently CLOSED.

-For a complete list of expected closures in downtown Columbus in 2020, click here or view this map.
+For a complete list of planned work in downtown Columbus, click here.

 Access to Nationwide Children's Hospital